 Welcome!
-The Thomas M. Cooley Law Libraries, located on the Lansing, Auburn Hills, and Grand Rapids campuses are open to all Thomas M. Cooley students, faculty, and staff, alumni, members of the bar and law students from other schools with valid school identification.
-Members of the public, including the Oakland and Western Michigan community, conducting legal research and/or needing access to government documents (at the Lansing campus) are welcome.
-All visitors must register upon entering.
-Please consult your campus's library for specific access requirements and procedures.
+The WMU-Cooley Law Libraries, located on the Lansing, Auburn Hills, and Grand Rapids campuses in Michigan, and the Tampa Bay campus in Florida, are open to all WMU-Cooley students, faculty, and staff, alumni, members of the bar, and law students from other schools with valid school identification.
+Members of the public conducting legal research or needing access to government documents (available at the Lansing campus) are welcome.
+All visitors must register with Access Control upon entering the building.

-To maintain a quiet study atmosphere for all students, turn off cell phones or set to vibrate when you are in the library.
-Lobbies may be used for calls.
+To maintain a quiet study atmosphere for all students, turn cell phones off or set to vibrate when you are in the library.
+You may use the lobby areas for calls.

-Please help us preserve the Cooley Library collections and facilities.
+Please help us preserve the WMU-Cooley Library collections and facilities.

 Eating is not allowed in the Library except in posted areas.
 Violators will be asked to dispose of their food immediately or leave the library.
 Repeat offenders will be reported to the Associate Dean of Students and/or have their library privileges revoked.

 You may drink from any covered containers with a cap or lid.